 Peter Mehravari serves as the U.S. intellectual property (IP) attaché for the Middle East and North Africa (MENA) region.
-Based in Kuwait, Mr. Mehravari works as the principal officer within U.S. embassies and consulates throughout the region on matters related to the protection and enforcement of IP rights.
+Based in Abu Dhabi, Mr. Mehravari works as the principal officer within U.S. embassies and consulates throughout the region on matters related to the protection and enforcement of IP rights.
 His duties include assisting U.S. companies doing business in the region; advocating for effective IP policies; advising ambassadors, embassy staff, and other U.S. government officials on foreign governments’ IP practices; educating foreign government officials, students, entrepreneurs, and business representatives on IP matters; and conducting public awareness programs.

 Mr. Mehravari was previously a patent attorney in the USPTO’s Office of Policy and International Affairs (OPIA), where he advised the Under Secretary of Commerce for Intellectual Property and Director of the U.S. Patent and Trademark Office on domestic and international IP issues, including treaty obligations.
 As a member of the office’s Patent Team, he helped formulate U.S. domestic and international policy regarding protection and enforcement of IP, consulted with foreign governments and U. S. government agencies on IP laws and legal regimes, and led technical assistance and capacity-building programs and conferences with foreign governments seeking to develop or improve their IP laws and regulations.
 Some of Mr. Mehravari’s work included advising foreign governments on IP office best practices, developing IP policy for emerging technologies, advising on U.S. IP legislative reforms, enhancing patent quality and decreasing patent backlogs in foreign IP offices, and assisting efforts to establish and lead the ID5 (the Industrial Design Forum).